bfix/gnunet-docker/README.md

-The Dockerfile specifies the Git revision/tag of the GNUnet repository to be build (`ENV GNUNET_VERSION v0.11.0pre66`) and needs be be changed if you want to buld a different version of GNUnet.
+The Dockerfile specifies the Git revision/tag of the GNUnet repository to be build (`ENV GNUNET_VERSION v0.11.0pre66`) and needs be be changed if you want to build a different version of GNUnet.
 The version must be consistent between core and Gtk repositories.

 ## "GNUnet run" image (~400MB)